lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Winged insect with large, patterned wings.
 "The Monarch is a brightly colored orange and black butterfly."

 buy
 : Obtain something by paying money for it.
-"I'm going to buy some bread from the store."
+"I’m going to buy some bread from the store."

 buying
 : Purchasing or acquiring things.
 "We are buying new furniture for the living room."